celery/celery/docs/userguide/application.rst

 This method returns the configuration as a tabulated string.
-This will only contain changes to the configuration by default, but you can include the default keys and values by changing the ``with_defaults`` argument.
+This will only contain changes to the configuration by default, but you can include the built-in default keys and values by enabling the ``with_defaults`` argument.

-If you instead want to work with the configuration as a dictionary, then you can use the :meth:`~celery.app.utils.Settings.table` method:
+If you instead want to work with the configuration as a dictionary, you can use the :meth:`~celery.app.utils.Settings.table` method:

 .. code-block:: pycon